checketts/cit-261-winter-2014/README.md

 ===================

-# These are your required tools
+# These are useful tools
 * Install Brackets
 * Install Git
 * Install Chrome